Košťany: Administrative division

+Etymology

+Both the Czech name Košťany and the German name Kosten were derived from the old Czech word chvosten.
+The word chvost literally means 'tail', but in Old Czech it figuratively also meant 'thicket', 'bush'.
+Chvosten denoted a hill or a forest with thicket or bush.

 Geography

 Košťany is located about 5 km west of Teplice and 19 km west of Ústí nad Labem.
 The southern part of the municipal territory with the built-up area lies in the Most Basin.
 The northern part lies in the Ore Mountains and borders Germany.
-The highest peak is Pramenáč at 910 m above sea level.
+The highest point is the Pramenáč mountain at 910 m above sea level.
+The stream of Sviní potok flows through the town.

 History

 The first written mention of Košťany is from 1394.
-In 1994 Košťany received the town status.
+In 1994, Košťany received the town status.

+Demographics

+Transport

+The village of Střelná is located on the railway line Most–Moldava, but the line is only in operation on weekends.

+Sights

+The only monument in the town is the Košťany Castle.
+It was built in the Historicist style at the end of the 18th century.
+It served as a hunting lodge of the Lobkowicz family and later as their summer residence.
+Between 1919 and 2010, it served as apartments.
+It is privately owned and inaccessible.